 Basically, ChromaPop is just very high-performing polarization that adds a ton of clarity and contrast.
 ChromaPop lenses make natural colors more distinctive, and it performs well in a wider range of sunlight conditions.
 That’s crucial for fishing sunglasses.

-Usually I like to mock companies for coming up with catchy names for the same ol’ stuff as every other company — I’m looking at you, Patagonia, with your comically named, waterproof H2No fabric — but in SMITH’s case ChromaPop actually is a high-performing lens and the name does stick with me.
+Usually I like to mock companies for coming up with catchy names for the same ol’ stuff as every other company but in SMITH’s case ChromaPop actually is a high-performing lens and the name makes sense.

 Costa Del Mar Corbina Polarized Sunglasses